wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 If your measurements are not around 30-50, you may have forgotten to set your Voxel Size to 1.

 1. When all radii are set, press Save.
-For now, you can click reset to remove the spherical wireframes and close the Pick Particles window.
+For now, you can click Reset to remove the spherical wireframes and close the Pick Particles window.

-Leave Chimera open and go back to the TOMOMAN standalone.
+Leave Chimera open and go back to the TOMOMAN standalone console.

 ## Generating Motivelist